A nest filled with hundreds of ‘murder hornets’ was destroyed ‘just in the nick of time,’ officials say

 Before pumping the tree with carbon dioxide and sealing it with foam cellophane, scientists managed to capture nearly 100 hornets, including two queens.
 But more insects remained, so officials returned later that week to finish carrying out their plan.

 On Oct.
-28, they used a chainsaw to cut off the part of the tree that contained the nest, taking this segment of trunk back to a laboratory at Washington State University to analyze the nest.
+28, they used a chain saw to cut off the part of the tree that contained the nest, taking this segment of the trunk back to a laboratory at Washington State University to analyze the nest.
 Inside a walk-in cooler, where the cold temperatures stunted the insects’ mobility, the scientists cracked the tree open with a sledgehammer and collected hornets at various stages of life.

-Of approximately 500 insects collected throughout the operation, Spichiger said they found nearly 200 queens — an especially concerning figure because most of them were virgins, meaning they would later leave their nest, mate and then start new colonies of their own following the winter.
+Of approximately 500 insects collected throughout the operation, Spichiger said they found nearly 200 queens — an especially concerning figure because most of them were virgins, meaning they would later leave their nest, mate and then start their own colonies following the winter.

 “There’s no doubt that had we not intervened and destroyed this nest, we would be starting with that number of 200,” he said during the news conference this week.

-Because the hornets are well suited to live in many parts of the West Coast — and anywhere east of the Mississippi River — it was crucially important to remove the nest to protect honeybees, which act as pollinators for a wide array of agricultural production, Spichiger said.
-Entomologists in his department have continued monitoring the area for additional nests in recent weeks, and plan to do so through Thanksgiving.
+Because the hornets are well-suited to live in many parts of the West Coast — and anywhere east of the Mississippi River — it was crucial to remove the nest to protect honeybees, which act as pollinators for a wide array of agricultural production, Spichiger said.
+Entomologists in his department have continued monitoring the area for additional nests in recent weeks and plan to do so through Thanksgiving.

 “Even though we’re fighting this fight in Washington right now, it literally is for the rest of the country,” he added.
 “To protect our managed pollinator system alone is a great reason to do it.”